POTS and ADHD: Shared Symptoms, Differences & More

 Managing overstimulation

 Noise, crowds, or stress can worsen symptoms in both conditions.
 Creating calm environments, using sensory tools, or pacing social commitments reduces overload.
-When you log overstimulation events in Human Health, patterns emerge that reveal which environments trigger symptoms most often.
+When you log overstimulation events in the Human Health app, patterns emerge that reveal which environments trigger symptoms most often.

 Lifestyle changes won’t eliminate POTS or ADHD, but they can reduce the strain of living with both.
 Tracking how these adjustments play out day to day helps you see what genuinely supports you, and prevents trial-and-error from feeling endless.

-How Human’s app can help you manage POTS & ADHD
+How the Human Health app can help you manage POTS & ADHD

 When two conditions overlap, it’s easy to feel like you’re piecing together a puzzle without the full picture.
-Human Health helps fill in those missing pieces by giving you a structured way to log symptoms, track treatments, and record daily routines.
+The Human Health app helps fill in those missing pieces by giving you a structured way to log symptoms and track treatments.

 You can monitor fatigue, dizziness, sleep, or focus struggles side by side, then export your data as a clear PDF to share with your healthcare provider.
 This makes conversations more productive and helps ensure neither POTS nor ADHD is overlooked.

-Start using Human Health’s symptom tracker and habit tracker today to uncover patterns, reduce uncertainty, and take a more active role in managing both conditions.
+Start using the Human Health app’s symptom tracker today to uncover patterns, reduce uncertainty, and take a more active role in managing both conditions.

 Frequently Asked Questions: